adoprog/Sitecore-Flow/README.md

 * Sitecore 9: Experience Forms (available in v1.1.0 and up)
 * Sitecore 9: Automation (available in v1.1.3 and up)
 * Supports Sitecore 7, 8, 9
+* See [Wiki](https://github.com/adoprog/Sitecore-Flow/wiki) for more info and usage guides

 ## Usage